ppp-prajwal/drupal/modules/custom/employee_registration/README.md

 ## Enhancements

-- Use dependency injection in employee registration module.
+- Use dependency injection in a module.

 ## Maintainers